Scholarships

 • Nancy Jaynes Memorial Scholarship Award: This scholarship, in honor of Nancy Jaynes, founder of the Indiana Breast Cancer Awareness Trust, gives up to $1,500 for college or post-secondary technical schooling to an Indiana high school senior whose parent is currently battling breast cancer or who has lost a parent to the disease.
 There is a mid-February deadline.
 Click Here, or call 866-724-2228

 • The Pink Rose Foundation Inc. provides scholarships for college students who have lost a parent or legal guardian to breast cancer to help them pursue their educational dreams.
-Applications are available from June through August.
+Applications are available from May through October.
 Click Here.